 So, without further adieu… I took a screwdriver and began separating the stapled-on fabric from the sofa.
 I found that wrapping duct-tape around the screwdriver helped to protect the wood.

-This piece had been reupholstered previously in the 70’s with the lovely Kim K. floral number.
+This piece had been reupholstered previously in the 70’s with this lovely floral number.
 Underneath, I found a very faded beautiful blue… pretty much identical to the blue I had picked out.
 I was having a serious case of “is this piece worth investing in?” moment, and it helped knowing that I was bringing the piece back to an updated version of it’s former glory.
 The original was nailed on.
 The trim had been completely removed, but I’d guess it matched the blue, beige, and red.

 Taking careful note of how each piece was put on, I peeled back the layers like a stinky, dusty, 90-year old onion.
 I found all sorts of treasures: a fake fingernail, twenty-six cents, what I assume were very old rubber bands, lots of broken pencil tips, BBs & pellets, and what I believe was a large quantity of rabbit turds.
 Oh, and what I assume was a bullet hole.
 I hate it when I’m sitting around in my fancy chair and I get so excited that my 6-shooter goes off right in the holster!- There were no blood stains, or that would have been the end of this adventure.
 I would have loved to stop there, but with Jason’s eyes about to roll out of his head and two little girls who I knew wouldn’t be able to stay away too long, I powered through and vacuumed the hell out of that sofa — literally.